JedWalton/NeuralNetworksAssignment/readme.txt

-In this report, we will be implementing a deep neural network with an input layer, three hidden layers with ReLu non-linear activation and an output or classification layer.
-We will be training a neural network to classify images from the CIFAR-10 dataset.
+This report documents implementation of a deep neural network with an input layer, three hidden layers with ReLu non-linear activation and an output or classification layer.

+We trained a neural network to classify images from the CIFAR-10 dataset.
 This report documents the training process investigating the effects of the following hyperparameter settings on accuracy:

 Batch size,
 Depth,
 Width,